 - To be simple to use

-This development ecosystem is widely used for large-scale projects by organisations like Netflix, Amazon, Google and Spotify.
-It’s a fully-fledged, reliable, easy-to-use environment that has been enhanced, optimised and streamlined for decades.
-Its rich library and countless tools enable quicker, moreseamless testing, which makes processes more efficient and comfortable in large development projects.
+This development ecosystem is widely used for large-scale projects by organizations like Netflix, Amazon, Google and Spotify.
+It’s a fully-fledged, reliable, easy-to-use environment that has been enhanced, optimized and streamlined for decades.
+Its rich library and countless tools enable quicker, more seamless testing, which makes processes more efficient and comfortable in large development projects.

 This huge context built around Java enables quicker, more seamless development also: when a bank wants to develop an app with a currency converter for example, the code doesn’t have to be written from ground zero.
 Java’s giant collection of libraries probably has a solution for it already, so developers just have to look for it, and bam!
 It’s taken care of.

 But why is learning Java so well worth your time?
 Why is it so beneficial to master it?

 Learning Java is a great investment of your time and energy